-He also serves as one of Weber Shandwick’s senior facilitators and has worked with the likes of Celgene, FIFA, GSK, Johnson & Johnson, Keep Britain Tidy, MasterCard, Nespresso, SABIC, Saudi Aramco and Williams Lea delivering a range of workshops and strategic sessions for leadership and commercial audiences.
-Specific areas of expertise include messaging and storytelling development, media and presentation training as well as creative and campaign ideas development.
+Pete also serves as one of Weber Shandwick’s senior facilitators and has worked with the likes of Aramco, Celgene, FIFA, First Abu Dhabi Bank (FAB), GM, GSK, Johnson & Johnson, Jumeriah Group, Nespresso, and SABIC delivering a range of workshops and strategy sessions.
+Specific areas of expertise include messaging and storytelling development, strategy and planning, media and presentation training as well as creative and campaign ideas development.

-Pete started his career at LEWIS PR and then joined marcomms agency Brands2Life, to start up a new business function from scratch.
+Pete started his career at LEWIS PR and then joined marcomms agency Brands2Life, where he built a new business function from scratch.
 Before joining Weber Shandwick in February 2008, he headed up sales and marketing efforts across 11 EMEA markets at global technology PR specialist Text 100.

 Pete was a London 2012 Olympic and Paralympic volunteer and has a Bachelor of Arts Degree in History and Politics from the University of Exeter.